eekkristo/slotify/README.md

 ### Default credentials are defined inside .env variable

+If you want to not define them directly you can set them up via environment variables inside the container.

 * Until you have not removed the docker build files and/or containers the data will be available inside mysql database.
 Otherwise data WILL BE LOST.
 * To clean up everything run the following LINUX/OSX: (Sorry window guys, I don't have a command for you)
 ```composer